-When on sick leave employees are still bound by their contract of employment and all of ng2 policies including the code of conduct.
-The organisation also expects that employees do not participate in activities that would be at odds with their medical condition.
+When on sick leave employees are still bound by their contract of employment and all of ng homes policies including the code of conduct.
+The Association also expects that employees do not participate in activities that would be at odds with their medical condition.
 Any breach in respect of this will be dealt with under the disciplinary procedure.
-This includes conduct on social networking sites and any other publicly made remarks regarding ng2, its customers, work colleagues, partners and anyone else who is connected with us.
+This includes conduct on social networking sites and any other publicly made remarks regarding ng homes, its customers, work colleagues, partners and anyone else who is connected with us.

-11.6 Management of Unauthorised Absence
+12.8 Management of Unauthorised Absence

-Unauthorised absence will be dealt with under the ng2 disciplinary procedure.
+Unauthorised absence will be dealt with under ng homes disciplinary procedure.

-12. Good Attendance Reward
+13. Good Attendance Reward

-12.1 ng2 will apply a fair and consistent approach in managing attendance.
-All employees, regardless of length of service or hours of work, can benefit from the organisation's Sickness Benefit Scheme.
-The organisation also recognises that positive measures should be put in place for those employees with good attendance.
+13.1 ng homes will apply a fair and consistent approach in managing attendance.
+All employees, regardless of length of service or hours of work, can benefit from the Association's Sickness Benefit Scheme.
+The Association also recognises that positive measures should be put in place for those employees with good attendance.
 Employees who have had no absences at all in a 12 month period will be rewarded with 2 additional days off.
 Account will be taken of exceptional diagnosed conditions that require time off to ensure that employees who find themselves in this position are not discriminated against.